Maps & Atlases: 2012–2018: Departure of Erin Elders and touring as a trio

 On April 13, 2015, Elders announced his departure from Maps & Atlases via his Facebook page.
 A former film student who directed several Maps & Atlases music videos during his tenure with the band, Elders went on to pursue a career in filmmaking, and has directed videos for emo band American Football, Iron & Wine, and more, as well as several short films.

 In an October 2015 interview with Nashville college radio station WRVU, Davison commented on playing Maps & Atlases shows as a trio:

-"It’s interesting.
+"It's interesting.
 One way I think it changes things overall is just that it creates a different dynamic in the way we play together.
-While obviously it was really fun to play with Erin, it’s been fun to explore that new dynamic.
-And I think that it’s led to us growing in the way we play together...
+While obviously it was really fun to play with Erin, it's been fun to explore that new dynamic.
+And I think that it's led to us growing in the way we play together...
 I think that when you have two guitars trying to lock in it creates the need for a certain type of tightness...
 But now, live, everyone has more space."

 2018: Lightlessness Is Nothing New

 On April 5, 2018, Maps & Atlases announced a new record, Lightlessness Is Nothing New, scheduled for release on June 1 through Barsuk Records—the group's first record in six years following 2012's Beware and Be Grateful.
 Alongside the announcement, the band released a single from the record, "Fall Apart," and plans for a North American promotional tour.

-Regarding the writing process, Davison said that Lightlessness took form as a Maps & Atlases record when he enlisted Hainey and Dada to play on one of Davison's solo releases: "[T]hat was when I realized that maybe this doesn’t need be a solo release.
-I like playing with Chris and Shiraz, and I’m asking them to play stuff on it, so I don’t know why it would be a solo record.”
+Regarding the writing process, Davison said that Lightlessness took form as a Maps & Atlases record when he enlisted Hainey and Dada to play on one of Davison's solo releases: "[T]hat was when I realized that maybe this doesn't need be a solo release.
+I like playing with Chris and Shiraz, and I'm asking them to play stuff on it, so I don't know why it would be a solo record."

-Davison also stated that Lightlessness is thematically inspired by his conflicting emotions in the wake of father's death:
+Davison also stated that Lightlessness is thematically inspired by his conflicting emotions in the wake of his father's death:

-"It’s not some binary thing.
+"It's not some binary thing.
 This is not the darkness of my experience; Lightlessness is somewhere in between.
-It’s somewhere that’s not light or dark, not transparent or opaque."
+It's somewhere that's not light or dark, not transparent or opaque."